-The Chair of the SCC may ask the Board of Studies or thesis advisory panel if, in the light of evidence presented by the student, it is prepared to reconsider its recommendation or decision, and the Board of Studies or thesis advisory panel may agree to do so.
+The Chair of the SCC may ask the Board of Studies if, in the light of evidence presented by the student, it is prepared to reconsider its recommendation or decision, and the Board of Studies may agree to do so without the appeal being heard at a full SCC hearing.
 The student will retain the right to appeal against a subsequent recommendation or decision.